replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/managing-nodes.md

    Replace `OSD_DEPLOYMENT` with the name of the Ceph OSD deployment.
 For example, `kubectl scale deployment -n rook-ceph rook-ceph-osd-1 --replicas 0`.

-1. Run the following command to ensure that the OSD is safe to remove:
+1. Back in the `rook-ceph-tools` pod, run the following command to ensure that the OSD is safe to remove:

    ```
    ceph osd safe-to-destroy osd.OSD_ID